2021 VIP Guests

 - 2009, 2010: West Region Male Athlete of the Year

 - 2008, 2009, 2010: GNAC Male Athlete of the Year

 - 2010: Set the record for the Anchorage Mayor's Half Marathon 1:07:47

-Anchorage RunFest is thrilled to welcome Jeff Galloway back for his eighth year in 2017.
-Traditionally, Jeff participates in early morning runs, runs the Galloway Running School on Saturday, and speaks at our Saturday Pasta Feed.
+Anchorage RunFest would have welcomed Jeff Galloway back for his eleventh year in 2020.
+Jeff participated in the Friday and Saturday morning shake out runs and held the Galloway Running School on Saturday afternoon.

 Many runners are familiar with Jeff via his doable running plans which have opened up the life-changing experience of finishing a distance event to almost everyone.
 His methods have reduced aches, pains and injuries to almost zero.
 Jeff is in front of an audience motivating and teaching over 200 times a year–helping those of all abilities to enjoy exercise until they are 100!
 Below are a few more facts garnered from Jeff's website:

 - Trained with Steve Prefontaine, Frank Shorter, Bill Rodgers, Amby Burfoot

 - Runner’s World monthly columnist